Explaining IP Addresses Using "Addresses"

 Summary

 An IP address is an "address on the internet" needed to identify the destination and return address for communication.
-Unlike your home address, it only reveals city-level location, and individuals cannot be identified without legal procedures.
+Unlike your home address, all it reveals is the rough position of your connection point, and individuals cannot be identified without legal procedures.
 Check your IP address on IP Check-san and see what information can be read from it.

 Related Terms in This Article